 The whole world continues to feel the impact of the COVID-19 outbreak.
 Bible Societies in other countries face existing and continuing social, economic and political challenges on top of the pandemic.
 Yet even during a global crisis, good news emerges, about how God has been using his people to serve his purposes, worldwide.

-In the midst of the COVID crisis, the Beacon of Light literacy classes were continued – with safety precautions – in slums, urban areas, villages and among brick kiln workers due to popular demand.
+In the midst of the COVID crisis, the Beacon of Light literacy classes have continued – with safety precautions – in slums, urban areas, villages and among brick kiln workers due to popular demand.
 Despite the challenges, the people were desperate to use their time to learn.
 Almost 6,300 students enrolled in 330 classes last year, and more than 5,000 students were still able to graduate.

 Despite being the first country impacted by the COVID crisis, China’s Bible Society Partnership still reports some positive news from 2020, with 73,080 copies of the Bibles distributed for free around the country.